 - Standby letters of credit or demand guarantees used as performance or payment backstops tied to real contracts.

-- Borrowing base structures secured by inventory and receivables with clear eligibility and reporting controls.
+- Borrowing base structures secured by inventory and receivables with clear eligibility, reporting, and control mechanics.

 - Receivables finance, invoice discounting, and approved buyer programs grounded in verified payment history.

-- Offtake-linked funding and prepayment structures for commodities where delivery and pricing frameworks are bankable.
+- Offtake-linked funding and prepayment structures for commodities where delivery and pricing frameworks are documented and underwritable.

-These are well understood frameworks that can pass credit committee and compliance scrutiny.
+These frameworks can pass credit committee and compliance scrutiny because the settlement path is standard and auditable.

 What FG Capital Advisors Actually Does